xforcevesa/xforcevesa.github.io/README.md

 # Hello World!
 I'm new here.

-I intended learn to use git and markdown.
+Here are notes about git and markdown.

-Here are the notes.
+In the future I'll release a markdown parser and  tutorials about other version control toolkits.